 The chattiness dried up when Dennis was asked where he was during the murder.
 While he admitted coming to his dad's office, he couldn't recall the route he drove or what he did afterward.
 Left alone in the room, Dennis appears confused on the video, tracing an imaginary map on a piece of paper, mumbling to himself.
 After 2.5 hours, police informed Dennis he was a suspect, and they'd be executing search warrants.

 Public feeling was equal parts shock and "no shit, Sherlock" when, two years after the crime, Dennis Oland was charged with second-degree murder.
-He was released after a few days in jail on $50,000 bail posted by his uncle, Derek Oland, who issued a public statement defending Dennis' innocence and pledging the family's full support during upcoming legal proceedings.
+He was released after a few days in jail on $50,000 [$37,500 USD] bail posted by his uncle, Derek Oland, who issued a public statement defending Dennis's innocence and pledging the family's full support during upcoming legal proceedings.

 Dennis Oland's estate, Sevenacres, has been in the family for generations.
-On one of the toniest roads in Rothesay, a Saint John suburb with an average household net worth of $2.29 million, Sevenacres is screened from the road by a double-barrier of log fencing and box hedges, further buffered by spacious paddocks, a barn, and stables.
-While private, the situation is extremely cozy in other ways: it's just a five-minute walk from the mansion where Richard once lived—and closer still to neighbour and Oland family lawyer Bill Teed.
-The court-ordered conditions for Dennis' release include that he maintain this residence, surrender his passport, and advise police of any travel outside New Brunswick.
+On one of the toniest roads in Rothesay, a Saint John suburb with an average household net worth of $2.29 million [$1.7 million USD], Sevenacres is screened from the road by a double-barrier of log fencing and box hedges, further buffered by spacious paddocks, a barn, and stables.
+While private, the situation is extremely cozy in other ways: it's just a five-minute walk from the mansion where Richard once lived—and closer still to neighbor and Oland family lawyer Bill Teed.
+The court-ordered conditions for Dennis's release include that he maintain this residence, surrender his passport, and advise police of any travel outside New Brunswick.
 In other words, he's basically trapped in this genteel seclusion.

 So, on a certain level, it's kind of easy to see why Dennis has, in recent years, turned into quite the man-about-town—a shift from his quieter, pre-2011 lifestyle, according to some who knew him.
 While Dennis is seen daily above the fold of the local paper, as well as entering and exiting court in a swarm of media, he's almost as frequently sighted at bars, restaurants, auctions, and concerts.
 In a city the size of Saint John, this is not a huge circuit.
 In fact, it appears from the outside a hellishly claustrophobic, Panopticon-like situation, enough to drive anyone mad.
 But it seems to have had an opposite effect on Dennis.